babelyaga/simon/README.md

 ## Technical Details

-- This game is made with JavaScript and HTML/CSS.
-- The game uses CSS animations and transitions to create visual effects.
-- HTML elements are used for the user interface.
 - The game is built using modular functions and objects to manage game state and UI.
 - Uses a simple game loop to manage game flow.
 - UX considerations: The game is designed to be as easy to use as possible, with clear, intuitive controls and a simple, visually appealing interface.
 The game difficulty increases gradually, allowing players to become accustomed to the pace and mechanics of the game.